uncutsolutions/addmefast_automated_python/README.md

 1 .
 Change the addmefast login credientials from login_details.txt
 2 .
 Open Powershell on the same folder where the files exist by pressing SHIFT + MOUSE RIGHT CLICK AND THEN OPEN POWERSHELL 3 .
-Type command : python3 addmefast.py
+Type command : C:\PATH WHERE PYTHON INSTALLED\python.exe .\addmefast.py

 THATS IT..